 |1||POINT BARROW||T||27 Sep 1993||28 Sep 1993||18 Dec 1998||MA/T||15 Dec 2005|

-The ship was converted to replace WHITE SANDS (ARD 20, later AGDS 1) and APACHE (ATF 67) as support ship for the TRIESTE II deep submergence vehicle.
-On 14 Feb 1974 POINT BARROW (AGDS 2) was ordered to be placed "In Commission, Special" on 26 Feb 1974 and, when determined ready on or about 31 January 1975, was to be placed in full commission and assigned to duty in the Submarine Force, Pacific Fleeet.
-On 20 Feb 1974 the ship's new operational commander requested a name change from POINT BARROW to POINT LOMA as the Coast Guard had a POINT BARROW and the new support ship was to be based at Point Loma.
+In December 1973, the deep submergence vehicle (bathyscaphe) TRIESTE II (DSV-1) entered Mare Island Naval Shipyard for overhaul.
+Shortly after, both of her support ships, USS APACHE (ATF67) and USS WHITE SANDS (AGDS-1, q.v.) were decommissioned.
+POINT BARROW (AKD 1) was selected as her new support ship.
+On 14 Feb 1974 POINT BARROW was ordered to be placed "In Commission, Special" on 26 Feb 1974 and, when determined ready on or about 31 January 1975, was to be placed in full commission and assigned to duty in the Submarine Force, Pacific Fleeet.
+On 20 Feb 1974 the ship's new operational commander requested a name change from POINT BARROW to POINT LOMA as the Coast Guard had a POINT BARROW and the new support ship was to be based at Point Loma (San Diego).
 The name POINT BARROW (AKD 1) was changed to POINT LOMA (AGDS 2) by message on 23 Feb 1974 with a formal name notice to follow.
 On 25 Feb 1974 the prospective commissioning date was slipped two days to 28 Feb 1974, when she was placed in commission, special.
-On 8 March 1974 SECNAV cancelled the AGDS classification (Auxiliary Deep Submergence Support Vehicle, in the service craft category) used for WHITE SANDS and established a new AGDS classification (Auxiliary Deep Submergence Support Ship, in the auxiliary vessels category) for POINT LOMA.
+On 8 March 1974 SECNAV cancelled the AGDS classification (Auxiliary Deep Submergence Support Vehicle) in the service craft category used for WHITE SANDS and established a new AGDS classification (Auxiliary Deep Submergence Support Ship) in the auxiliary vessels category for POINT LOMA, with "vehicle" changed to "ship."
 He also reported that the change of designation for POINT LOMA from AKD 1 to AGDS 2 had become effective on 28 February.
-After completing her deep submergence duties POINT LOMA supported TRIDENT SLBM test launches as a missile range instrumentation ship.
+TRIESTE II departed the shipyard in May 1975 and embarked in POINT LOMA for the first time in February 1977.
+In August of 1980, TRIESTE II was placed in a reduced operating status, and POINT LOMA later supported TRIDENT SLBM test launches as a missile range instrumentation ship.

 Compiled: 7 Aug 2021